Jump to :

 We are a non-partisan organization, working with elected officials, community leaders and local citizens in the interest of fighting the climate emergency.

-Chris Baitz, Director
+Chris Baitz, Co-Secretary

-Heather Baitz, Chair
+Heather Baitz, Director

 |

-Laurie Friskie, Secretary
+Laurie Friskie, Co-Secretary

 Laurie Friskie is a retired Student Advisor, avid kayaker and gardener.